Ranito/Sync_test/README.md

 The synchronization happens periodically, and all file operations are logged both in the console and in a specified log file.

 ## Deeping in the Code
-Firstly, I implemented a parser to divide the string in arguments for the synchronization (folder paths,interval and the log file).
+First, I implemented a parser to handle the arguments for synchronization (folder paths, interval, and log file location).

 For the synchronization, i implemented a function ```sync_folders```, that checked:
 - The replica directory exists, if not create a directory with that name;